Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

 EthSigner submits the signed transaction to Besu using [`eea_sendRawTransaction`](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eea_sendrawtransaction).

 !!! note
-    Besu uses a Transaction Manager to implement privacy.
-[Orion](http://docs.orion.pegasys.tech) is the Transaction Manager used in this documentation but EthSigner can be used with other Transaction Managers.
+    Besu uses a transaction manager to implement privacy.
+[Orion](http://docs.orion.pegasys.tech) is the transaction manager described in this documentation, but you can use EthSigner with other transaction managers.

 ### Parameters